Interference dynamics of matter-waves of SU($N$) fermions: Abstract

 \section{Abstract}

-We analyze the two main physical observables related to the momenta of strongly correlated SU($N$) fermions in ring-shaped lattices pierced by an effective magnetic flux: homodyne (momentum distribution) and self-heterodyne interference patterns.
-We demonstrate how their analysis allows us to monitor the persistent current pattern.
-We find that both homodyne and self-heterodyne interference display a specific dependence on the structure of the Fermi distribution and particles' correlations.
+{\bf Interacting \textit{N}-component fermions spatially confined in ring-shaped potentials display specific coherence properties.
+The orbital angular momentum per particle of such systems can be quantized to fractional values specifically depending on the particle-particle interaction.
+Here we demonstrate how to monitor the state of the system through homodyne (momentum distribution) and self-heterodyne system's expansion.
 For homodyne protocols, the momentum distribution is affected by the particle statistics in two distinctive ways.
-The first effect is a purely statistical one: at zero interactions, the characteristic hole in the momentum distribution around the momentum $\mathbf{k}=0$ opens up once half of the SU($N$) Fermi sphere is displaced.
-The second effect originates from interaction: the fractionalization in the interacting system manifests itself by an additional `delay' in the flux for the occurrence of the hole, that now becomes a depression at $\mathbf{k}=0$.
-In the case of self-heterodyne interference patterns, we are not only able to monitor, but also observe the fractionalization.
-Indeed, the fractionalized angular momenta, due to level crossings in the system, are reflected in dislocations present in interferograms.
-Our analysis demonstrate how the study of the interference fringes grants us access to both number of particles and number of components of SU($N$) fermions.
+The first effect is a purely statistical one: at zero interactions, the characteristic hole in the momentum distribution around the momentum $\mathbf{k}\!=\!0$ opens up once half of the SU(\textit{N}) Fermi sphere is displaced.
+The second effect originates from the interaction: the fractionalization in the interacting system manifests itself by an additional `delay' in the flux for the occurrence of the hole, that now becomes a characteristic minimum at $\mathbf{k}\!=\!
+0$.
+We demonstrate that the angular momentum fractional quantization is reflected in the self-heterodyne interference as specific dislocations in interferograms.
+Our analysis demonstrates how the study of the interference fringes grants us access to both number of particles and number of components of SU(\textit{N}) fermions. }